Cam (mechanism): Face

-Heart shaped cam
+Heart shaped

-This type of cam, in the form of a symmetric heart, is used to return a shaft holding the cam to a set position by pressure from a roller.
+A cam in the form of a symmetric heart is used to return a shaft holding the cam to a set position by pressure from a roller.
 They were used on early models of Post Office Master clocks to synchronise the clock time with Greenwich Mean Time when the activating follower was pressed onto the cam automatically via a signal from an accurate time source.

-Snail drop cam
+Snail drop

-This type of cam was used for example in mechanical timekeeping clocking-in clocks to drive the day advance mechanism at precisely midnight and consisted of a follower being raised over 24 hours by the cam in a spiral path which terminated at a sharp cut off at which the follower would drop down and activate the day advance.
+A snail drop cam was used for example in mechanical timekeeping clocking-in clocks to drive the day advance mechanism at precisely midnight and consisted of a follower being raised over 24 hours by the cam in a spiral path which terminated at a sharp cut off at which the follower would drop down and activate the day advance.
 Where timing accuracy is required as in clocking-in clocks these were typically ingeniously arranged to have a roller cam follower to raise the drop weight for most of its journey to near its full height, and only for the last portion of its travel for the weight to be taken over and supported by a solid follower with a sharp edge.
 This ensured that the weight dropped at a precise moment, enabling accurate timing.
 This was achieved by the use of two snail cams mounted coaxially with the roller initially resting on one cam and the final solid follower on the other but not in contact with its cam profile.
 Thus the roller cam initially carried the weight, until at the final portion of the run the profile of the non-roller cam rose more than the other causing the solid follower to take the weight.

-Linear cam
+Linear

 A linear cam is one in which the cam element moves in a straight line rather than rotates.
 The cam element is often a plate or block but may be any cross-section.
 The key feature is that the input is a linear motion rather than rotational.
 The cam profile may be cut into one or more edges of a plate or block, may be one or more slots or grooves in the face of an element, or may even be a surface profile for a cam with more than one input.
 The development of a linear cam is similar to, but not identical to, that of a rotating cam.

 A common example of a linear cam is a key for a pin tumbler lock.
 The pins act as followers.
 This behavior is exemplified when the key is duplicated in a key duplication machine, where the original key acts as a control cam for cutting the new key.